kevin-grylls/To-Do-Typescript/README.md

-# Todo-with-TypeScript
+# To Do TypeScript

-* TypeScirpt Basic & React Basic Use Case
+* TypeScirpt Basic